The UOAdmin Internship Program

 2022-23 intern cohort at lunch

-In 2023-24, each intern will:
+In 2023-24, each intern:

-• Spend 1-2 hours a week in professional development and internship preparation activities during each term.
+• Spends 1-2 hours a week in professional development and internship preparation activities during each term.
+Professional development topics include: CliftonStrengths, effective networking, project management, diversity in the workplace, leadership, navigating HR, budgeting in higher education, and job interview/application skills.

-• Commit to 10 hours per week for 10 weeks each term (fall, winter and spring) immersed in a different department within the Finance and Administration portfolio, working with a different mentor/supervisor and team.
+• Commits to 10 hours per week for 10 weeks each term (fall, winter and spring) immersed in a different department within the Finance and Administration portfolio, working with a different mentor/supervisor and team.

 Our Projects

 Central to the UOAdmin internship is the completion and presentation of practical projects during each term.
 Each project has real-world impact and is linked to learning objectives and skill-building goals identified by interns themselves.
-Projects will have direct benefits for the operation of the department.
+Projects have direct benefits for the operation of the department.
 Projects vary each year depending on the needs of the host departments.
 Here are some examples of the projects completed in previous years:

 • Campus Planning and Facilities Management